-The story of Steven Avery, who was exonerated after being wrongfully sent to prison for 18 years, only to be jailed again just two years later for murder and is still in prison, has captured the attention of the world through the Netflix 10-part series, Making a Murderer.
+The story of Steven Avery, who was exonerated after being wrongfully sent to prison for 18 years, only to be jailed again just two years later for murder and is still in prison, has captured the attention of the world through the Netflix 10-part series,

 Now the documentary's creators, Moira Demos and Laura Ricciardi, say there is potential for a second season and Netflix is very interested.